 Responding to Diversity

-Over the next five years, our

-quality assurance and

-inspection processes will look

-closely at whether our services

-are accessible to all.
-We know

-that some services in the city-

-region are not reaching Black, Asian and Minority Ethnic (BAME) women as well as they should.
+Over the next five years, our quality assurance and inspection processes will look closely at whether our services are accessible to all.
+We know that some services in the city-region are not reaching ethnic minority women as well as they should.
 We know also that some services are less accessible to people from sexual minorities, trans and gender-queer people, older people, disabled people, and those with learning difficulties.
 We know that fear of criminalisation deters a range of women from seeking support, including women whose immigration status is insecure or secure but still hard to reach, women with drug and alcohol problems, sex workers, and women who have retaliated against perpetrators who are subjecting them to coercive control.
-We are committed to redressing this.
+In Greater Manchester we do not consider these to be reasons to deny women sanctuary and protection and are committed to offering them the very best service provision.
+We will work closely with all our local authorities to ensure all our services are accessible to all: including women who not speak English fluently, older women, and those with disabilities.
+We will also scope the potential to establish Greater Manchester as a Sanctuary City41.